 Have you met the counting lady?
 Let’s call her Mable.
 Maybe you have seen her in Walmart, standing in the checkout line.
 Her 7-year old son–let’s call him Biff—was disobeying her, and she was fearfully hoping he would stop being disruptive.
 Her method for getting little Biff to behave was to count.
 1… 2… 3 …

 This method is like a game of dare.
-Mable begins a slow cadence down a dead-end street, with the hope Biff will get a clue and choose respect and obedience.
+Mable begins a slow cadence down a dead-end street, hoping Biff will get a clue and choose respect and obedience.
 This method is often the product of a fearful or angry heart.

 The sad thing for Biff is that he will not be transformed from the inside out because the parenting model is pragmatic—immediate behavioral results—rather than centered on gospel truths.
-If there is going to be shalom in their home, it will be temporary because the transformation is manipulated out of fear or anger.
+If there will be shalom in their home, it will be temporary because the transformation comes through manipulation out of fear or anger.

 If you believe you are a pragmatic parent, the first thing to do is examine your parenting heart.
 Do you know how to parent according to the gospel?
 What is your methodology for cooperating with God in the transformation of your child?
 Do you primarily parent the way the Lord parents you?

 A biblical diagnostic that will help you examine your parenting style is 1 Corinthians 13:4-7.
 Read and replace the word “love” with your name.
 Whether the word “love” is stated or implied, insert your name in the blank.

 ______ is patient and ______ is kind; ______ does not envy or ______ does not boast; ______ is not arrogant or ______ is not rude. ______ does not insist on its own way; ______ is not irritable or ______ is not resentful; ______ does not rejoice at wrongdoing, but ______ rejoices with the truth. ______ bears all things, ______ believes all things, ______ hopes all things, ______ endures all things.